Rules

 d.
 5 spots containing men, or 5 spots containing women, if the lineup contains 8 spots;

-5. Any team or individual that believes a modification to this rule is necessary should contact the board immediately to discuss the same.
+f.
+Any team or individual that believes a modification to this rule is necessary should contact the board immediately to discuss the same.
 Attempts to circumvent these Rules strictly for the purpose of obtaining a perceived competitive advantage will not be tolerated.

+g.
 Two players may share one spot in the kicking order as long as:

-a.
+i.
 Both players kick and field at least once during the game (provided the exception in Rule C.2 does not apply);

-b.
+ii.
 The lineup contains at least 10 kicking spots; and

-c.
+iii.
 The minimum designations in Rule C.4 are met.

-d.
+iv.
 Any player who kicks out of order shall be called a dead-ball out.

 6. If a player is injured and is not able to kick and/or is not able to continue to field while on defense, that player’s kicking spot must be scratched from the lineup, and if necessary the injured player may be replaced on defense immediately.
-If replaced mid-inning on defense, or scratched from the kicking lineup, the injured player may not re-enter the game at any point.
+If replaced mid-inning on defense, or scratched from the kicking lineup, the injured player may not re-enter the game or participate in any on field activities such as base coaching at any point.
 Any player removed from the lineup (for injury or any other reason) has their spot scratched.
 Other players in the lineup cannot be swapped into that spot, but if the lineup results in an illegal lineup according to rule C.4, player in a shared spot may be moved to the bottom of the lineup to create a legal lineup.
 If a player is replaced while occupying a base, the replacement runner shall be the individual who was most recently put out.
 If an injury, emergency, or disqualification causes a team to fall below eight total players, the team must forfeit (see C.1, C.3).
 If an injury results in non-compliance with Rule C.1 or C.4 strictly as a result of the men/women maximums listed therein, the Injury Play Act may be used.

 a.
 “Injury Play Act” (“IPA”): Teams may play with the following after a game has begun if an injury occurs during the game necessitating the same (but see Rule C.6.b for “IPA – Tournament Exception,” and the additional exceptions listed in Rules C.1 and C.4).